Ruben Salazar

-Ruben Salazar (March 3, 1928 – August 29, 1970) was a civil rights activist and a reporter for the Los Angeles Times, the first Mexican-American journalist from mainstream media to cover the Chicano community.
+Ruben Salazar (March 3, 1928 – August 29, 1970) was a civil rights activist and a reporter for the Los Angeles Times.
+He was the first Mexican journalist from mainstream media to cover the Chicano community.

 Salazar was killed during the National Chicano Moratorium March against the Vietnam War on August 29, 1970, in East Los Angeles, California.
 During the march, Los Angeles County Sheriff's deputy Thomas Wilson struck and immediately killed Salazar with a tear-gas projectile.
 No criminal charge was filed, but Salazar's family reached an out-of-court financial settlement with the county.

 Early life

-Born in Ciudad Juárez, Mexico, March 3rd 1928, Salazar was brought to the United States with his family in 1929.
+Born in Ciudad Juárez, Mexico, March 3, 1928, Salazar was brought to the United States by his family in 1929 and grew up in El Paso, Texas.
 Salazar began his U.S. naturalization process on October 15, 1947, when he submitted his application for a certificate of arrival and preliminary form for a declaration of intention of citizenship.